SkyLundy/ProcessSitemapSubmit/README.md

+# THIS MODULE IS RETIRED
+Google has shut down their sitemap ping endpoint.
+Sitemaps submissions are now managed via Google Search Console.

 # ProcessWire Sitemap Submit Module
 **This module is still in development/testing.
 Use with caution and test!.**
 This module submits (pings) search engines when changes to pages will affect a sitemap to notify them that the sitemap should be re-parsed.
 These events include: